 LU2ON – Residential Development Animation

 LU2ON is a big residential development, being planned for construction next to Luton Airport.
-London based design agency Ignite, asked us bring the story of the new development to life via the medium of animation.
+London based design agency Ignite, asked us to bring the story of the new development to life via the medium of animation.

 The development includes 685 apartments, a hotel, retail & leisure space plus a conference centre.